UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is rainwater safe to drink?

-No, rainwater collected from your roof is not safe for human consumption.
-It rapidly picks up environmental contaminants from roofing materials, bird droppings, and heavy metals.
+No, rainwater collected from your residential roof is not safe for human consumption.
+It rapidly picks up environmental contaminants from roofing materials, bird droppings, and ambient heavy metals.
 According to the CDC, it should only be used for non-potable tasks like watering lawns, washing cars, or ornamental gardening.

 How much money can I save with a rain barrel?